How To: Give a testicular self exam

 Screening and early detection is the key to beating any form of cancer.
 Share this with a friend.
 You may save a life.

-How To: Perform a basket weave ankle taping
+How To: Perform a basic tracheal deviation examination

 How To: Perform a rectovaginal examination